hubchev/temp_apa_en/README.md

 # Template for writing a thesis / term paper according to APA 7 guidelines

 This repository contains a Quarto template including a Quarto extension.
 This template was created for the course empirical scientific work, which I held for the University of Applied Science Fresenius.
 The course language and the language of the template is English.
-This template makes it easier to create a text - including cover page - according to the APA 7 guidelines with Quarto.
+This template makes it easier to create a text - including cover page - according to the APA-7 guidelines with Quarto.

 # Preparation of the PC